 The zero conditional or real conditional describes true things.
 We describe a real situation using the zero conditional or a very probable situation in the present or future.
-We can also use it talk about rules, habits, universal truth, and instruction.
+We can also use zero conditional to talk about rules, habits, universal truth, and instruction.
 But every sentence declaring a fact is not a conditional sentence.
 A conditional sentence must have two clauses, the if-clause/conditional clause and the main/result clause.

 Structure of the Zero Conditional

-It is formed using the present simple tense both in the if and the main clause.
+The zero conditional is formed using the present simple tense both in the if and the main clause.

-If + Subject+ Present Tense, Subject + Present Tense.
+If + Subject + Present Tense, Subject + Present Tense.

 We can also invert this structure by placing the main clause first.
 In this case, we don’t put a comma between the two clauses.